OpenOCL/ocl-cpp/README.md

 ## C++ code compilation

-You can create a bash script `compile.sh` which will be ignored by git for your personal configuration, with the content along the lines of:
+You can create a bash script `setup.sh` which will be ignored by git for your personal configuration, with the content along the lines of:
 ```bash
 export CXX=g++
 export LD_LIBRARY_PATH="/path/to/casadi/"